-Source: Karlengen et al. (2012), IPCC (2000), Morken et al. (2013) and estimations by Statistic Norway
+Includes pasture.
+Factors apply for the whole life time of animals.
+Per animal place.
+This means that the factor includes all animals bred in on place (pen) during the year Source: Karlengen et al. (2012), IPCC (2006), Morken et al. (2013) and estimations by Statistics Norway.

-The IPCC default values for N_2O emission factors from manure management are used in the calculations.
-These are consistent with the good practice guidance (IPCC 2000).
+The IPCC default values for N2O emission factors from manure management are used in the calculations.
+These are consistent with the 2006 IPCC Guidelines (IPCC 2006).

-Table 6.13.
-N2O emission factors for manure management per manure management system
+Table 6.16.
+N 2 O emission factors for manure management per manure management system ------------- --

 Manure management system Emission factor, kg N 2 O-N/kg N

-Liquid system 0.001
+Pit storage below animal confinement 0.002

+Liquid / slurry without cover 0

+Liquid / slurry with cover 0.005

+Solid storage 0.005

+Dry lot 0.02

+Cattle and swine deep bedding 0.01

-Solid storage and dry lot 0.02
+Dry lot 0.02

+Poultry manure 0.001

-Pasture range and paddock 0.02
+Pasture range and paddock (cattle, pigs and poultry) 0.02

+Pasture range and paddock (other animals) 0.01

-Source: IPCC (1997a[b]).
+Source: IPCC 2006.

 Emission factors vary with production and storage system; in the model there is no variation between regions.
 The factors are based on data from Denmark, Germany and Netherlands, since measurements of NH3 losses in storage rooms have so far not been carried out in Norway.
-The factors are shown in table 6.14.
+The factors are shown in table 6.17.